diegonc/dom.js/README.md

 These are the initial requirements for this module.

-* Implement the basic DOM specification (Implement more functionality as we need it).
+* HTML5 specification implementation (thanks to Gumbo)
 * Solid & Simple API
 * No Memory Leaks(!)
 * Fast (thanks to Gumbo)